PicoPET/corev-llvm-ppl/llvm-toolchain-ppl.md

 <!--- 0. resolution of known LLVM issues observed on the CVA6 verification flow;
   --->
-1. Support for bare metal use of C with CVA6 (64-/32-bit) and CV32E40P (32-bit) together with the _Newlib_ C library;
+1. Support for bare metal use of C with CVA6 (64-/32-bit) together with the _Newlib_ C library;
 2. Support for Linux application use of C and C++ with CVA6 (32-/64-bit) together with the _GlibC_ C library; and
 3. Support for other RTOSes.